tomasplihal/financial_derivatives/_sources/01_types_of_trades.md

 ## Arbitrage

-- In well-functioning markets with low transaction costs and a free flow of information, identical assets must sell for the same price.
-This is referred to as the **Law of One Price**.
+- In well-functioning markets with low transaction costs and a free flow of information, identical assets must sell for the same price $\rightarrow$ **Law of One Price**.
-- If identical assets do not sell at the same price, a trader could buy the cheaper asset and sell it in the more expensive market, earning a riskless profit.
-This is known as arbitrage (capturing price differences on identical assets to earn a riskless profit).
+- If identical assets do not sell at the same price, a trader could buy the cheaper asset and sell it in the more expensive market, earning a riskless profit $\rightarrow$ **arbitrage** (capturing price differences on identical assets to earn a riskless profit).
 - The combined action of arbitrageurs continues until the prices of identical assets converge.
 - Arbitrage is a relative valuation methodology.
 It tells us the correct price of one asset or derivative relative to another asset or derivative.

 The forces of arbitrage in financial markets assure us that:
 - the same asset cannot sell for different prices
-- nor can two equivalent combinations of assets that produce the same results sell for different prices
+- nor can two equivalent combinations of assets that produce the same results sell for different prices.

 - Markets in which arbitrage opportunities are either nonexistent or quickly eliminated are relatively efficient markets.
 - Efficient markets fairly compensate investors for risk.